darthaline/TDPRarepairRumble2020/README.md

 [TDP Rarepair Rumble 2020](https://tdp-shipping-dock.tumblr.com/rarepair-rumble) is a fannish event hosted by Inga.
-She kindly provided me respones data, so I did a [quick analysis of the event's results](https://darthaline.github.io/TDPRarepairRumble2020/RarepairRumbleAnalysis.nb.html).
+She kindly provided me with the data, so I did a [quick analysis of the voting results](https://darthaline.github.io/TDPRarepairRumble2020/RarepairRumbleAnalysis.nb.html).